symfony/symfony-docs/cookbook/configuration/pdo_session_storage.rst

         );
         $container->setDefinition('session.handler.pdo', $storageDefinition);

-.. versionadded:: 2.6
-    The ``db_lifetime_col`` was introduced in Symfony 2.6.
-Prior to 2.6, this column did not exist.

 The following things can be configured:

 * ``db_table``: (default ``session``) The name of the session table in your